fobnail/docs/dev-notes/running-os-in-dlme.md

 ### Instructions

-To complete the build process please execute the following steps.
+To complete the build process, please execute the following steps.

 1. Download `kas-container` script, place it in PATH